"Did You Know..."

 the Confederate States.
 Slavery is now over in the

 Island opens.
-It operates for 50 years, and admits more than
+It will operate for 50 years, and admit more than

 12 million immigrants into the